IraTyagii/vsdRiscvSoc/week 1 tasks.md

 ![Screenshot 2025-06-08 221727](https://github.com/user-attachments/assets/f22e23a5-68ae-4614-8504-1aac09553159)

-### My file got compiled but qemu is unable to show the output as it's cursor infinitely got stuck and could be resolved by ctrl A + X
+### My file got compiled but qemu is unable to show the output as itS cursor infinitely got stuck and could be resolved by ctrl A + X

 ## 📘 What is RISC-V?